 There are very distinct differences between Dropshipping & POD.
 Print on Demand has the unique ability to design something with our audience in mind.

 That’s not to say there isn’t gold in what they’re writing about, it’s just you need to be aware of where your energy needs to focus with POD.
+You really need to read that sentence again.

 What Makes a Good Design for Print on Demand Jewelry